|

 funding success fees to make us wealthy - we have to develop our

 business by helping clients in other ways too.
-Our biggest fees
+Our biggest fees,

-usually come from doing important things like turning them around,
+apart from funding success fees, come from doing important things like turning them around,

 merging or selling them, licensing intellectual property, providing